Frequently Asked Questions

 Q. Does Auroville provide free housing?

 It depends on the workplace where staff housing is provided sometimes.
-No one should come to Auroville expecting that they can move into accommodation provided by the community.
+No one should come to Auroville expecting that they can move into an accommodation provided by the community.
 Anyone joining Auroville is expected to build their own place, in consultation with the Town Planning Office, once they have been accepted as an Aurovilian.
 Meanwhile, they may be housed in 'Newcomer' units or be expected to stay in guest accommodation or with friends.
-Frankly, it's not easy to find accommodation in Auroville at the present time, and anyone planning to come here is advised to consider the above alternatives carefully before coming.
+It is not easy to find accommodation in Auroville at the present time, and anyone planning to come here is advised to consider the above alternatives carefully before coming.
 Especially in the case of families we strongly advise that at least one parent comes to see and arrange things beforehand.